 2. Photograph the flower/tree of the season at Bute Park

-It is also possible to take some nice photos of Cardiff Castle framed by the trees of the park.
+It is also possible to take some nice photos of Cardiff Castle framed by the trees of Bute park.

 3. Visit the Animals

-My favourite was the bear with the full on eyes!
+My favourite animal was the bear with full-on eyes.
 There were an original nine animals who had glass eyes.
-There is even an ant-eater!!!
+There is even an ant-eater. [separator type=”thick”]

 4. Explore the WW2 underground tunnels of Cardiff Castle